Skip to main content

 Order Lifecycle Integration

-The same architecture also supports account-based bypasses.
-Internal staff accounts, QA accounts, and sandbox flows can be excluded either through testing and exclusion rules.
+Once the order address is committed, the extension evaluates whether the address should be sent.
+In this implementation, the scoring is limited to supported countries and can be narrowed further through testing and exclusion rules.
 That makes rollout much easier in real stores, where internal orders, QA accounts, and edge-case flows can otherwise pollute the signal.

 If the address passes those checks, the extension sends it to the external service either directly or through the queue.
 The returned result is stored against the address, including the score, the returned message, the address classification, and the full request and response payloads.